Marti-code/Marti-code/README.md

 - 👋 Hi, I’m @Marti-code
-- 👀 I’m interested in programming, pretty obvious since I'm on github, photography and british English
+- 👀 I’m interested in programming, photography and british English
 - 🌱 I’m currently learning python and THREE.js
 - 💞️ I’m looking to collaborate on all sorts of projects, I enjoy challenges and I learn quickly especially by making projects
 - 📫 How to reach me mail: marti.huza@gmail.com, instagram: @marti.shots